 Learn More

-Flora de Junio bean seeds produce vibrant heirloom pole beans traditionally grown in Mexico, known for their striking maroon and white speckled pods and seeds.
+Flor de Junio bean seeds produce vibrant heirloom pole beans traditionally grown in Mexico, known for their striking maroon and white speckled pods and seeds.
 These vigorous climbing plants can reach a height of 6 to 8 feet, making them ideal for trellises or poles.
 They mature in approximately 90 to 100 days and are prized for their dual-purpose use as both fresh snap beans when young and dry beans when fully mature.
-Flora de Junio beans are celebrated for their rich, earthy flavor and resilience, thriving in warm climates with well-drained soil.
+Flor de Junio beans are celebrated for their rich, earthy flavor and resilience, thriving in warm climates with well-drained soil.

 Dapple Grey bean seeds grow into compact bush plants reaching about 18 to 24 inches in height and typically mature in 85 to 95 days.
 This heirloom dry bean variety is known for its eye-catching gray seeds mottled with darker streaks, giving it a distinctive “dappled” appearance.
 Dapple Grey beans have a rich, hearty flavor and a firm texture, making them a popular choice for soups, stews, and chili.
 Easy to grow and well-adapted to a variety of climates, these beans thrive in full sun and well-drained soil, offering reliable yields and excellent storage quality.